-Enterprise architecture capability across planning, design, governance, and delivery support.
+Capabilities across planning, governance, design, and delivery support.

-The work covers the decisions that define enterprise change: where to invest, how to structure enterprise platforms, how to govern delivery, and how to carry architecture intent into implementation.
+These capabilities cover the decisions that shape major change: where to invest, how to structure platforms, how to govern delivery, and how to carry architecture intent into implementation.

-Enterprise architecture leadership grounded in business outcomes and operational reality.
+Clearer architecture decisions tied to business outcomes and delivery reality.

-Experience across Oracle, SAP, Workday, Salesforce, Anaplan, and related enterprise platforms without being tied to a single vendor stack.
+Practical guidance across Oracle, SAP, Workday, Salesforce, Anaplan, and mixed enterprise platform environments.

 Strategic Architecture & Roadmaps